eberban/eberban/books/tour/src/predicate_places.md

 skai  : ___ is a computer
 ```

-`du pli` imports the place expressing the concept of *a tool* to tell which tool
+`du pli` imports the place expressing the concept of *a tool*, allowing us to specify tell which tool
-is used to talk.
+is being used to talk.

 ## Prenex

-**foi** does not fill a place, but allows to provide what is called a prenex.
+**foi** does not fill a place, but allows providing what is called a prenex.
 It can
 be used to define a topic or declare quantified variables, separated from their
 use site, usually early/first in the proposition.